TheWilley/csus/README.md

 - All shortened URLs are saved locally in your browser
 - No information is transmitted over the internet or stored on remote servers
-- Shortened URLs are not shareable across devices or users
+- Shortened URLs are not shareable across devices or users (unless you export/import them)
 - Anyone with access to your browser can view and modify the shortened URLs

 ## How to use